cmtchssn/Dissertation/README.md

 I finally fucking did it!!
 I use the scriptable object to set the values of any timeSphere in the scene.
 When I enter a spaceSphere trigger to select it, I find the parent of the spaceSphere and the child at index 0 of the timeAndSpace object to set a bool to true.
 That means I'm touching this spaceSphere and its sibling is this timeSphere, and the sliders should update this timeSphere only and it freaking works!
 I only tested 2 timeAndSpace objects so far in the scene, but they worked great!
 Now, for some reason one of them is triggering audio to play twice, I think is has to do with a triggerexit issue, but I'll deal with that later.
 Now I can make my first etude!
 Woohoo!

+### Day 056
+I'm back at it today.
+I've got two major changes to make.
+First, procedural terrain height changes based on perlin noise.
+Second, a way to connect audio to effects.
+I also need to add new samples to play with, but they are on my laptop, so I'll have to do that at home, I guess.

+Holy shit, these vids are awesome, I can already make noise and color maps, and edit their attributes in the inspector.
+I'm going to watch all of the vids and then decide how to edit things for myself.

 ---